Appraisal Reports When Buying Property in Turkey

 Q: Does Tekce Overseas charge me for the appraisal report?

 A: No. We help our clients to obtain valuation reports within the scope of our free before and after-sale services.
-You only pay the appraiser's fee while taking an appraisal report when you buy real estate with Tekce Overseas SA.
+You only pay the appraiser's fee while taking an appraisal report when you buy real estate with Tekce Overseas.
 Learn more about our services.